KadeHarrison/Flashing-LED-Lamp/README.md

 This is my second project that goes towards the 60 hour total for the Shenzhen hackathon.
 My motivation for this project was to complete projects that I haven't completed before in my Systems class in the time given and fuse them together to make one whole new design/project.

 I began this project knowing that it will take quite a long time as I've had experience with making the two projects I am fusing which was making a flashing LED mechanism and an LED lamp.
-My thought process was mainly if I couldn't do these in the given time why not try again by fusing them together and completing them in the given time to fully show my improvementover the past couple years with project making.
+My thought process was mainly if I couldn't do these in the given time why not try again by fusing them together and completing them in the given time to fully show my improvement over the past couple years with project making.

-Unlike the USB hub however I only used softwares that I was already confident with.
+Unlike my other projects I only used softwares that I was already confident with.
 This wasn't all negative though as I could work much faster and efficiently hopefully making the process easier for me.

 **How it works**